Qriva/qriva.github.io/content/posts/how-to-vfx-graph/index.md

 {{% figure src="inspector.png" %}}

 ## How to pass particle data to shader
-You may want want to customize rendering of particles with custom shader that renders particles based on their data.
+You may want to customize rendering of particles with custom shader that renders particles based on their data.
 To do that, expose the needed shader properties - they will appear in the output context.
-Then get the particle data with the `Get Attribute` block (location must be set to *current*) and connect to exposed property.
+Then get the particle data with the `Get Attribute` operator node (location must be set to *current*), and connect to exposed property.
 {{% figure src="pass-data-to-shader.png" caption="Particle color and size pased to the shader." %}}

 ## How to use custom attributes